 What are you going to do in terms of how you study and what you study that's going to change your performance?
 Data from the old MCAT shows that for lots of students who retake the MCAT, the score is 0 to +1 or -1.
 Basically, the score doesn't really change much at all.
 If you even extend it out to +2 or -2 score change, Bryan explains that you actually start sweeping up the plurality, and in some cases, the majority of students who retake.
 That said, the students who got a four or more point score increase is only about 20%.
 So make sure you're in that percentage of students who have this significant score improvement.

 [08:58] Getting Stuck in Your Comfort Zone

 It all comes down to this human psychology of not wanting to go outside of our comfort zone.
 For the MCAT, the comfort zone is going to work, doing the normal job, making the money, going to school, doing those classes, hanging out with friends, and spending a couple of hours on the MCAT.
-Then maybe doing that full eight-hour full-length to really test our skills is outside of a lot of people's comfort zones so they maintain their same schedule and same trends and don't improve.
+Then maybe doing that full eight-hour full-length study session to really test our skills is outside of a lot of people's comfort zones.
+So they maintain their same schedule and same trends and don't improve.

 Bryan adds that it can be shocking to be told you're below average when you've been getting A's your whole life and this shock itself tends to be one of the biggest motivators.

 Are you willing to make the MCAT nearly a full-time job?
 Can you find three to four hours a day or treat it like a full-time job where you're waking up in the morning, going to the library and working on MCAT from 9am to 6pm everyday?